wp-plugins/tedtalks-embedder/readme.txt

 * Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation (or install it directly from your dashboard) and then activate the Plugin from Plugins page.

 == Changelog ==

+= 1.1 =

+* Big rewrite of the plugin to use WordPress Shortcode API for better perfomance and compatibility.

 = 1.0.2 =